franleplant/reform/README.md

 This is the entry point to the lib.
 The way to use it is as follow:

 ```javascript
 <Reform>
   <form onSubmit={...}>
     {fields...}
   </form>
 </Reform>
 ```
 This Component does not receive any props, that's by design so we keep the interface as minimal and simple as possible.

+> If you do not provide the `onSubmit` in your `<form>` element then you should manually set `noValidate` to stop HTML5 native validation from happening.
+Don't worry, you still get it through Reform's functionality.

+> Reform needs an `onSubmit` handler on the `<form>` element or a `onClick` on submit mechanisms.
+Ideally you will handle everything through `onSubmit` but you are free to do the way you want to.